 Change and comfort can coexist.

 No, I don’t believe in giving into your inner two-year-old and never leaving your comfort zone.
 Yes, I believe that there are times we have to really step into the fear and make bold changes.
-Yes, I believe that sometimes, you have to take a giant leap of faith.
+And, yes, I believe that sometimes, you have to take a giant leap of faith.
 Yes, you do need to live on the edge at times.

 But darling, you have to have some moments of comfort.
 You have to come back to center, and re-charge.